Rethinking Debugging Through Output

 Why More Context Hurts Traditional Models

-Several factors explain why larger contexts fail to improve debugging:
+Several factors explain why larger contexts fail to improve debugging performance.

 # Attention weight distribution in large contexts